European Diploma In Pain Physiotherapy

 The viva is designed to test the participants’ clinical experience, reasoning, attitude and communication skills.

 A viva is an oral examination in which the applicant is asked to engage in a dialogue with two examiners.
 The viva will be based on three case study reports submitted by the applicant.
-The case study reports themselves will be assessed, as well as the viva.
+The case studies will not be graded but will form the basis of the viva examination.

 Candidates will be accepted for participation if they meet the following eligibility criteria: